dpwolfe/otucha/README.md

   ```
   grunt
   ```
 2. Build using the generated project files.
-For example, open the otucha.sln and build if developing on Windows with Visual Studio
+For example, if developing on Windows with Visual Studio, open the otucha.sln, build and run.

 #### What you'll see